Christmas Special : Upto 40% OFF! + 2 free courses - SCHEDULE CALL

 7. Password Breach

 Password breaches are cases when cybercriminals in your database, maybe your social, professional, or financial account, breach your passwords.
-Hackers employ various techniques, including basic level techniques like guessing a password, to advanced tools to exploit vulnerabilities in a website to breach the passwords.
+Hackers employ various techniques, including basic-level techniques like guessing a password, as well as advanced tools to exploit vulnerabilities in a website to breach the passwords.
+Some popular techniques used by hackers are as follows:

 Example of Password Breach Cybercrime: